Dave-YP/cosmic-heat-pygame/README.md

 ![alt text](images/gameplay17.png "Gameplay")

 # Cosmic_Heat
-Just a communist shooter from a neighboring parallel world.
+Just a communist 2D shooter from a neighboring parallel world.
 It was written using Python and Pygame.
 The game is still being updated.
-To control the game, you can use either the keyboard or a joystick.
+To control the player, you can use either the keyboard or a joystick.
 ## Game launch:
  - git clone https://github.com/Dave-YP/Cosmic_Heat.git
  - cd Cosmic_Heat